 The activity we used was fairly simple, but the writing prompt inside is truly the main literacy event.
 Using two paper plates they cut V’s around the entirety to make the Venus plant teeth.
 For some children, they may need a pattern, and not all have the fine motor skills to go around the entire plate.
 Some teacher or parent assistance may be necessary.
 The top plate is cut in half and stapled or glued (I find stapling works best) to a folded lower paper plate.

 - Children Scissors

 - Plastic Insects

-- These are option but it is fun to encourage the children to try and eat the bugs with their homemade Venus trap.
+- These are options but it is fun to encourage the children to try and beat the bugs with their homemade Venus trap.

 Finally, they can take their Venus trap to the insect area and try to eat the insects!